 ensuring alignment with existing Codex risk analysis principles and relevant texts;

 adopting a practical and proportionate approach that can be applied by all Members, including developing countries; and

 ensuring that the work remains focused on food safety considerations.

-In conclusion, the NASWP region supports the approval of this new work proposal and its progression through the Codex step process.
+In conclusion, the Members support the approval of this new work proposal.